ultraleap/UnityPlugin/docs/content/300-Graphic-Renderer.md

 foo

+# Graphic Renderer + Interaction Engine {#gr-plus-ie}

+**Q: Can I use the Graphic Renderer with the Interaction Engine?
+If I curve the graphics of InteractionBehaviours like buttons and sliders, will I still be able to interact with them?**

+A: Yes, and yes!
+Every feature of the Graphic Renderer -- particularly curved spaces -- is compatible with the Interaction Engine.
+Check out the [Button Builder][buttonbuilder], an example project we put together that demonstrates how the two systems can work in parallel.

 # FAQ {#graphic-renderer-faq}

 **Q: My objects are not moving/rotating/scaling in play mode, even though I can translate/rotate/scale them in edit mode!**